bfg5000/rg350_skins/README.md

 Copy the MatBlack, MatClear and MatGrey folder to /media/home/.gmenu2x/skins

 # Credits
-Based on the Skins FlatDark-Rg350-skin from ctrlBIRDdelete and on the ScanlinesRed from Gmenu2x
+Based on the skins FlatDark-Rg350-skin from ctrlBIRDdelete and on the ScanlinesRed from Gmenu2x